schooltool-project/schooltool.gradebook/src/schooltool/gradebook/browser/README.txt

     ...  stephan.contents
     True

 Now, let's add some activities to it.
+First we'll verify that the activities add view has the right list of existing score systems.

     >>> stephan.getLink('New Activity').click()
     >>> print analyze.queryHTML('id("field.scoresystem.existing")', stephan.contents)[0]